This is the article about zoom lenses and prime lenses that I wish I had read before I ventured into the DSLR world.

 My fourth prime lens (yes!
 I’m an addict!) was a Sigma 35mm f/1.4 Art.

-But after a few months of use it kept missing focus, even after calibrating it with a focus card and Sigma’s USB dock, so I traded it in for the Nikon 35mm f/1.8, which I love, and is a lot lighter (Sigma lenses are big and heavy!).
+But after a few months of use, it kept missing focus, even after calibrating it with a focus card and Sigma’s USB dock, so I traded it in for the Nikon 35mm f/1.8, which I love, and is a lot lighter (Sigma are lenses are big and heavy!).

-I bought this lens right before a roadtrip to Michigan last summer and only brought this lens as a way to force myself to learn what 35mm looks like.
+I bought this lens right before a road trip to Michigan and only brought this lens as a way to force myself to learn what 35mm looks like.
 What a great focal length for travel!
 It’s wide enough to get good vistas for landscapes, but it also makes for a great portrait lens.

 My number one piece of advice for a new photographer interested in portraits: invest in one solid prime lens.

 I’d even suggest skipping the kit zoom lenses altogether.
 Buy just a camera body and one prime.
 If you have a crop-sensor (APS-C) DSLR (generally the cheaper ones), then I suggest buying a 35mm, since that will look more like 52mm with 1.5x crop factor.
 This advice can also work for mirrorless cameras, it’s all the same basic concepts.
 If you have a full-frame, I would suggest the 35mm if you will be doing a lot of travel, or the 50mm or 85mm if you want to get into portraiture.
 If you have the opportunity to try a lens (or focal length) before you buy, do it!
-Find a friend with that equipment, or even just go to your local camera store and they should be able to help you out!
+Find a friend with that equipment, or rent a lens from a local shop (I love Pro Photo Rental in Boulder, CO), or an online store like Borrow Lenses or Lens Rentals!

 My second main piece of advice for a new photographer with a crop-sensor (APS-C) DSLR is to not invest money in lenses made for crop sensors.